 Certainly, no rush on our end — I don't want to become a pest if you'd prefer I hold off on contact.

 I also thought you might have some interest in a recent post on [a post specific to the prospect's category, or if you don't have one, a category-specific, third-party article].
 You can read it here: [link].

 *I would never lead with "Hope you've been well/had a good weekend" unless you've actually spoken with the person.

 The subject line “Still Interested” will likely get the attention of even the busiest of managers.
 While it appears that you won’t be closing the deal, dropping helpful information for free will keep you in their good books.
 If you don’t close a deal right now, you might be at the top of the list next time.

 Last-Try Send: Follow-Up Email

-It's important to follow up with prospects more than once -- but it's equally important to know when to throw in the towel.
-At a certain point, you're wasting their time and detracting from your time spend on prospects who are actually ready to close.
+It's essential to follow up with prospects more than once, but knowing when to throw in the towel is equally important.
+At a certain point, you're wasting their time and detracting from your time spent on prospects who are actually ready to close.

 Thanks for your time.

-These email templates help me connect with uber-busy buyers.
+Email templates like the one above reduce the amount of time I spend doing admin while helping me connect with uber-busy buyers.
 I hope they'll do the same for you.
 Introduce them into your email cadence and see what kind of a difference they make.